ietf-gitwg/using-github/draft-thomson-github-bcp.md

 ## Communicating Policies

-Working group chairs that decide to use Github MUST inform their working groups of their decision using the working group mailing list .
-An email outlining how the working group intends to use Github is sufficient, though it might be helpful to occasionally remind new contributors of these guidelines.
+Working group chairs that decide to use Github MUST inform their working groups of their decision on the working group mailing list.
+An email detailing how the working group intends to use Github is sufficient, though it might be helpful to occasionally remind new contributors of these guidelines.

 Working group chairs are responsible for ensuring that any policy they adopt is enforced and maintained.

-Updating the README file with details of the process ensures that the process is recorded in a stable location other than the mailing list archive.
+Updating the README or CONTRIBUTING file in the repository with details of the process ensures that the process is recorded in a stable location other than the mailing list archive.
 This also makes any working group policies available to casual contributors who might only interact with the Github repository.

-Github also provides a feature whereby a file named CONTRIBUTING is linked to prominently on certain pages.
-This file can also be used to inform new contributors of any policies.
+Github prominently links to the CONTRIBUTING on certain pages.
+This file SHOULD be used in preference to the README for information that new contributors need.
+A link to the CONTRIBUTING file from the README is advised.

 ## Note Well